RecordsKeeper/multichain/docs/source/miningwindows.rst

     rkd recordskeeper@35.172.1.247:7895 -daemon

-If the Operating system does not pop up the allow firewall connections for rkd like shown below:
+If the operating system does not pop up the allow firewall connections for rkd like shown below:

 .. image:: _static/AllowFirewall.png
    :align: center
    :width: 693.433px

-Then you have to manually allow connections through firewall by following the steps below:
+Then, you have to manually allow connections through your firewall by following the steps below:

 Go to: